williambedard/SE-ASSISTANT_CONTEXT-HUB/README.md

 "Let's get started!"
 ```

-Welcome to the cult. 🎉
+Welcome to the future. 🎉